opus1993/pubrepo/content/post/PracticalMachineLearningInR/index.md

 ### What's missing from **Practical Machine Learning in R**?

 Readers should look elsewhere for detailed instruction on crucial skills in statistics, SQL, data visualization, and computing architectures.
 Time series forecasting and geospatial topics warrant their own books as well.

-Fortunately, many are available gratis at my resource list, [here](https://jimgruman.netlify.app/post/education-r/).
+This book's section on linear regression models explores stepwise feature selection.
+This approach is problematic for several reasons, and a large literature exists that critiques the method (see Steyerberg, Eijkemans, and Habbema ([1999](https://bookdown.org/max/FES/references.html#ref-Steyerberg)), Whittingham et al. ([2006](https://bookdown.org/max/FES/references.html#ref-Whittingham)), and Mundry and Nunn ([2009](https://bookdown.org/max/FES/references.html#ref-Mundry))), and Harrell ([2015](https://bookdown.org/max/FES/references.html#ref-rms)).

 The [`glmnet`](https://glmnet.stanford.edu/articles/glmnet.html) methodology offers a more robust technique for fitting generalized linear models and offers solutions to overfitting problems that can plague stepwise regression.
 Bradley Boehmke at the [University of Cincinnati R Programming Guide](http://uc-r.github.io/regularized_regression) offers a nice overview.

-Professor Andrew Gelman's [Reggression and Other Stories](https://statmodeling.stat.columbia.edu/2020/07/08/regression-and-other-stories-is-available/) goes further to challenge the statistical hypothesis assumptions of the frequentist camp and offers a more robust bayesian workflow for the generalized linear model, especially in the social sciences.
+Max Kuhn and Kjell Johnson's [Feature Engineering and Selection: A Practical Approach for Predictive Models](https://bookdown.org/max/FES/) offers a more thorough exploration of several other predictive modeling methods.

-But as with so many other learning journeys, the student has to start at the beginning. **Practical Machine Learning in R** provides a well-illustrated early overview on the journey. **Practical Machine Learning in R** uses R libraries that are mature, stable, and widely available, including the `tidyverse` and a little bit of `caret`.
-In the near future, the [`tidymodels`](https://www.tidymodels.org/) and [`mlr3`](https://mlr3book.mlr-org.com/) packages in development will emerge as the professional tools of choice.
-Watch for the release of [Tidy Modeling with R](https://www.tmwr.org/index.html) by Max Kuhn and Julia Silge as well.
+**Practical Machine Learning in R** uses R libraries that are mature, stable, and widely available, including the `tidyverse` and a little bit of `caret`.
+As of early 2021, the [`tidymodels`](https://www.tidymodels.org/) and [`mlr3`](https://mlr3book.mlr-org.com/) frameworks have emerged as the professional tools of choice.
+Watch for the release of the book [Tidy Modeling with R](https://www.tmwr.org/index.html) by Max Kuhn and Julia Silge as well.

 ----